-Urinary tract infections (UTIs) are most often caused by bacteria (germs).
+Urinary tract infections (UTIs) are most often caused by bacteria.
 These bacteria enter the urinary tract.
 The bacteria may come from outside the body.
 Or they may travel from the skin outside the rectum or vagina into the urethra.
-Female anatomy makes it easier for bacteria from the bowel to enter a woman’s urinary tract, which is the most common source of UTI.
+Female anatomy makes it easy for bacteria from the bowel to enter a woman’s urinary tract, which is the most common source of UTI.
 This means women develop UTIs more often than men.
 Pain in or around the urinary tract is a common UTI symptom.
-But the only way to know for sure if you have a UTI for the health care provider to test your urine.
+But the only way to know for sure if you have a UTI for the healthcare provider to test your urine.
 The two tests that may be done are the urinalysis and urine culture.

 Types of UTIs

-Pyelonephritis: This is a kidney infection.
+Pyelonephritis.
+This is a kidney infection.
 If not treated, it can be serious and damage your kidneys.
-In severe cases, you may be hospitalized.
+In severe cases, you may need to stay in the hospital.
 You may have a fever and lower back pain.

 Most UTIs are treated with antibiotics.
 These kill the bacteria.
 The length of time you need to take them depends on the type of infection.
 It may be as short as 3 days.
-If you have repeated UTIs, a low-dose antibiotic may be needed for several months.
+If you have repeated UTIs, you may need a low-dose antibiotic for several months.
 Take antibiotics exactly as directed.
-Don’t stop taking them until all of the medication is gone.
-If you stop taking the antibiotic too soon, the infection may not go away, and you may develop a resistance to the antibiotic.
+Don’t stop taking them until all of the medicine is gone.
+If you stop taking the antibiotic too soon, the infection may not go away.
+You may also develop a resistance to the antibiotic.
 This can make it much harder to treat.

 Lifestyle changes to treat and prevent UTIs